uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 On an Uyuni Server a taskomatic job is responsible to fetch and prepare the data from the main Uyuni Database and insert them into the Reporting Database.
 The infomation will be stored in a local DB and collected by Uyuni Hub.
-The job should be written in a way, that Uyuni Hub and Reporting Database could be on different Hosts.
+The job should be written in a way, that the Reporting Database could be on different Host.

 Keeping the code which insert the data into the reporting DB in sync with the Reporting Database Schema is a requirement.